siriusastrebe/syc/README.md

 Syc
 ===

-Javascript objects and arrays, automatically synchronized between client and server.
+Javascript variables, automatically synchronized between client and server.

-Pass an object or array filled with data through Syc on the server, and an identical object/array will appear on the client side.
-Changes to this variable will be communicated and synchronized across the server and all clients instantly.
+Create an object/array, pass it through Syc and an identical object/array will appear on the client side.
+Changes will be communicated and synchronized across the server and all clients instantly.
 It works under a simple principle: All data bound to the variable in question is identical between Server and Clients, removing the headache of data synchronization.

 Syc uses Object.observe when available for responsiveness and performance, but will easily fall back onto a polyfill if unavailable.